NFL Sunday Ticket

 NFL Sunday Ticket is an out-of-market sports package that broadcasts National Football League (NFL) regular season games unavailable on local affiliates.
-It carries all the regional Sunday afternoon games produced by Fox and CBS.
+Launched on September 4, 1994, It carries all the regional Sunday afternoon games produced by Fox and CBS.
 The package is marketed to, primarily, fans who are unable to see their team on local television because they do not reside in one of that team's markets, or sports bars who want to increase business by attracting fans of out of market teams.

 Beginning with the 2023 NFL season, for residential customers in the United States, NFL Sunday Ticket moved exclusively to YouTube TV, as well as the NFL RedZone for YouTube's recently launched Primetime Channels service as a standalone subscription option.
 The league then formed a new company called EverPass Media to distribute the package to bars, restaurants, and other commercial venues.
 From 1994 through the end of the 2022 NFL season, the package was distributed in the United States exclusively by DirecTV (which also offered it on the Internet, on certain tablets and smartphones, and JetBlue flights).

 NFL Sunday Ticket is also currently offered in Canada on streaming service DAZN, in Mexico and Central America on Sky México, in South America and the Caribbean on Vrio, and several cable providers in The Bahamas and Bermuda.

 United States

-Satellite TV provider DirecTV had exclusive rights to the NFL Sunday Ticket package in the United States until the end of the 2022 NFL season.
+Satellite television provider DirecTV had exclusive rights to the NFL Sunday Ticket package in the United States until the end of the 2022 NFL season.
 Although other satellite and cable providers supposedly were allowed to bid on the rights to carry NFL Sunday Ticket if they agreed to carry the NFL Network, DirecTV decided to extend their contract beyond 2014 by paying the NFL $1.5 billion per year for the next eight years.
 Reaching the deal was also a condition of AT&T's 2015 acquisition of DirecTV.
 As of the 2015 season, the service was available through an online-only subscription exclusively for those who are unable to use DirecTV services.
 Beginning with the 2023 NFL season, NFL Sunday Ticket moved exclusively to YouTube TV for residential customers.

 NFL Sunday Ticket viewers do not count towards local Nielsen ratings.
 Thus, offering NFL Sunday Ticket on cable cost CBS and Fox affiliates millions of dollars in lost revenue from local commercial breaks (as opposed to national ads sold by the networks).
 In turn, affiliates help subsidize the networks' programming costs.
 Therefore, CBS and Fox have rules in their broadcasting contracts that mandate that NFL Sunday Ticket subscribers must be charged at a premium price.